 Patricia's dissertation examines how financial services such as check-cashings, auto title loans, pawn loans, and payday loans (collectively known as the fringe economy) influence the political participation and attitudes of fringe economy users who are low-income, disproportionately racial and ethnic minorities.
 Her dissertation is supported by the Ford Foundation Dissertation Fellowship, the Urban Politics Section’s Byran Jackson Dissertation Research on Minority Politics Award, the University of Pennsylvania School of Arts and Sciences’ Teece Fellowship, and the Department of Political Science.

-Her research interests include urban political economy, federalism, political behavior, racial & ethnic politics, and research methods.
+Her research interests include urban political economy, federalism, political behavior, racial & ethnic politics, social implications of technology, and research methods.
 Her work has been featured in The Washington Post Monkey Cage and the Journal of Race, Ethnicity, and Politics Politics of Color.
 Her recent academic papers are available here and a description of her dissertation is available here.

 Prior to joining the Political Science program at the University of Pennsylvania, she obtained Bachelor of Arts Degrees in Political Science and Sociology with a minor in Latin American Studies from the University of Florida in 2013.
 Although she approaches Political Science from a social scientific perspective, she is invested in incorporating everyday experiences of communities to make analyses of political processes richer.